Ricardo Vidal: Recognition

 Vidal received recognition from the government.
 On December 7, 2010, the Senate of the Philippines recognized his service to Cebu by Senate Resolution NO. 306: "It is resolved by the Senate, to honor Ricardo Cardinal Vidal, Archbishop of Cebu, for his service to the people of Cebu, providing spiritual leadership and inspiration, helping the community avert or survive several crises and conflicts, often acting as a peacekeeper and giving the voice of moderation amid clashing views and interests in local and national issues."

 He also received recognition from the House of Representatives through House Resolution 593.
 The Province of Cebu gave the highest award that a province could give, the Order of Lapu-lapu.
 The cities of Cebu and Talisay made him an "adopted son" of the two localities.
 In March 2009 the University of the Visayas granted him the title of Doctor of Humanities honoris causa.

 Calls for canonization

 There have been calls for Vidal to be proclaimed a saint.
 Vidal was influential in pushing for the canonization of several Filipinos, especially Pedro Calungsod.
-Filipino Catholics have been urging that Vidal receive the same honor.
-During the necrological service at Vidal's wake, the Cebu City North District Representative, Raul del Mar, called on Catholic Church officials to work for the canonization of Vidal, whom he describes to have lived a life of holiness and noteworthy humility that is worthy of sainthood.
+Filipino Catholics have urged that Vidal receive the same honor.
+During the necrological service at Vidal's wake, the Cebu City North District Representative, Raul del Mar, called on Catholic Church officials to work for the canonization of Vidal, whom he says lived a life of holiness and noteworthy humility that is worthy of sainthood.
 Among those who claim that the archbishop lived a holy life was Senator Vicente Sotto III, who said to the news reporters as he showed a rosary given to him by Vidal, "Now, I have a new friend in heaven.
 He is praying for me."